 Where We Paddle

-We will start the trip with an 9am water taxi to the Broken Group.
-We will unload our gear from the water taxi and begin packing our kayaks.
+We will start the trip with the ever classic Lady Rose ferry at 8 am which will take us to our starting point at the Sechart Lodge.
+We will unload our gear from the ferry and begin packing our kayaks.
 A kayak instructional will be delivered to assure the group has a good understanding of paddling techniques and group travel.
 We will then have lunch before our paddle.
 The first day will include 2-3 hours of paddling in the afternoon, before making our way to our first camp.